 Contribution: Authorized by Tort Reform Act, Wash.
 Rev. Code § 4.22.040.
 A right of contribution exists between or among two or more persons who are jointly and severally liable upon the same indivisible claim for the same injury, death or harm, whether or not judgment has been recovered against all or any of them.
 Wash.
 Rev. Code § 4.22.040(1).
 It may be enforced either in the original action or by a separate action brought for that purpose.
 The basis for contribution among liable persons is the comparative fault of each such person.
 Id.
 Contribution is available to a person who enters into a settlement with a claimant only (a) if the liability of the person against whom contribution is sought has been extinguished by the settlement and (b) to the extent that the amount paid in settlement was reasonable at the time of the settlement.
 Wash.
 Rev. Code § 4.22.040(2).
-Statute does not apply to intentional torts but does apply to strict liability torts.
+Statute does not apply to intentional torts, but does apply to strict liability torts.
 Porter v.
-Kirkendoll, 449 P.3d 627 (Wash.
-2019).
-However, a release entered into by a claimant and a person liable discharges that person from all liability for contribution, but it does not discharge any other persons liable upon the same claim unless it so provides.
+Kirkendoll, No. 96214-6, 2019 Wash.
+LEXIS 588.
+However, a release entered into by a claimant and a person liable discharges that persons liable upon the same claim unless it so provides.
 Wash.
 Rev. Code § 4.22.060(2).
 1-year statute of limitations starts the date a judgment becomes final.
 Wash.
 Rev. Code § 4.22.050.